theopn/haunted-tiles/README.md

 - `$mod + Shift + p`: launches a Rofi menu with power options (lock, suspend, shutdown, etc.)
 - `$mod + Shift + s`: launches the screenshot tool
 - `$mod + Shift + v`: launches the clipboard manager

-If you need any help on using i3/Sway, reference my [i3-sway-tips repository](https://github.com/theopn/i3-sway-tips) for more information.